pmmfs/capstone-project/README.md

 See [Technology.md](Technology.md) for a description of the software used in this project, including software for the dashboard.

 ## Dashboard
-Refer to "Presentation.pptx" for a blueprint of the dashboard's storyboard.
+Refer to the [Google Slides presentation](https://drive.google.com/file/d/1HMuLkLnpWYkOisW_-dmM1ByNWo0DIhGJ/view?usp=sharing) for a blueprint of the dashboard's storyboard.

 The dashboard consists of 4 parts which all contain interactive elements.
 All charts and maps will be interactive as they will be created with plotly and Leaflet.